Abolish the Electoral College? The filibuster? Both? 2020 hopefuls pitch major structural changes

 Other ideas floated included making Election Day a holiday to boost participation, publicly funding campaigns, and giving statehood — and thus two senators — to the heavily Democratic District of Columbia.

-Former Rep. Beto O'Rourke rolled out one of his first discrete policy ideas at the forum, saying he would make cabinet secretaries in his prospective administration hold public town hall meetings every month.
+Former Rep. Beto O'Rourke of Texas rolled out one of his first new policy ideas at the forum, saying he would make Cabinet secretaries in his prospective administration hold public town hall meetings every month.

 "To listen to you, and to be accountable to you, so that we deliver for you," said O'Rourke, who held monthly town halls as a member of Congress.